aws-samples/serverless-samples/apigw-eventbridge-schema-validation/cicd-driven-solution/README.md

 ## Deployment

 > [!NOTE]
 For this solution, you'll need to [fork the repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) so you can configure your AWS credentials and run your own GitHub Actions workflow.
-If you're new to GitHub Actions, you may want to review [documentation](https://docs.github.com/en/actions/about-github-actions/understanding-github-actions) before proceeding.
+If you're new to GitHub Actions, you may want to review their [documentation](https://docs.github.com/en/actions/about-github-actions/understanding-github-actions) before proceeding.

 1. [Fork the repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo)
 2. Create a new directory, navigate to that directory in a terminal and clone the GitHub repository that you forked previously: